chrisb86/dynnsd.sh/README.md

         zonefile: /usr/local/etc/nsd/zones/example.com
 ```
 ### /usr/local/etc/nsd/zones/example.com
 This is a pretty standard zone file.
 It serves example.com and the hosts that we need to update the NS records.
 In the last line we include the zone file for the dynamic host.
+In the script we call it _$MAIN_ZONEFILE_.
 ```
 ; example.com
 $ORIGIN example.com.